-What determines the interests of the Russian state.
-National-state interests of the Russian Federation.
+How are the interests of the Russian state determined?
+National and state interests of the Russian Federation.
 Russia in the mirror of political science

 Theory international relations offers several views on the interests of states and the process of formation of these interests.

-Some researchers postulate the existence of mandatory and unchanging interests, expressed in terms of power or welfare.
+Some researchers postulate the existence of binding and immutable interests, expressed in terms of power or welfare.
 Others propose to reconstruct them according to the actions of states in each specific situation.
 Finally, others argue that the interests of states are quite stable, but can seriously change under the influence of the international environment - emerging and dying norms, institutions and circumstances.

-Given the possibility of evolution, it is legitimate to ask about the sources of the formulations of interests and about the functions that these formulations perform.
-We are interested in "non-trivial" interests - those that go beyond the obvious needs of the state for security in the face of external threats and economic survival.
+If we admit the possibility of evolution, it is legitimate to ask the question about the sources of formulations of interests and the functions performed by these formulations.
+We are interested in “non-trivial” interests - those that go beyond the obvious needs of the state for security in the face of external threats and economic survival.

-In an explicit form, the current interests of the state are reflected in the official doctrines and unofficial publications of leading experts, whose opinion is usually taken into account by decision makers.
+The current interests of the state are reflected explicitly in official doctrines and unofficial publications of leading experts, whose opinions are usually taken into account by decision makers.
 Official documents called "doctrines", "concepts" or "strategies" of foreign policy or national security are issued by the governments of most major powers.
-Unofficial but coherent and influential doctrinal texts are harder to find.
+Unofficial but coherent and influential doctrinal texts are more difficult to discover.
 However, they exist in many countries.
-Thus, experts who monitor Russian foreign policy pay special attention to the annual speeches of Academician Yevgeny Primakov at meetings of the Mercury Club.
-Another example is the report of the non-governmental "Commission on the National Interest", issued by an expert group supporting US presidential candidate George W. Bush in 2000.
-Many members of the writing team - for example, Condoleezza Rice and Robert Blackwill - went on to occupy key positions in the administration's foreign policy apparatus.
-Despite the deviations of the actual actions of this administration from some (but not all) of the recommendations of the "commission", the report can be considered a canonical version of the definition and understanding of the national interests of the world's largest power.
+Thus, experts observing Russian foreign policy pay special attention to the annual speeches of academician Yevgeny Primakov at meetings of the Mercury Club.
+Another example is the report of the non-governmental “Commission on the National Interest”, released by an expert group supporting US presidential candidate George W. Bush in 2000.
+Many members of the writing team - for example, Condoleezza Rice and Robert Blackwill - later occupied key positions in the administration's foreign policy apparatus.
+Despite the deviations of the actual actions of this administration from some (but not all) of the recommendations of the “commission,” the report can be considered the canonical version of defining and understanding the national interests of the largest world power.

-The authors of the American report sought to exclude from the range of US interests everything that does not lead to the extraction of direct economic benefits for the United States and on which their security does not directly depend.
-It was precisely this restrictive meaning that experts put into the concept of "national" interests - as opposed to "global" or simply "foreign" interests.
-For example, Rice, Blackwill and their colleagues criticized the outgoing Bill Clinton administration for what they considered indiscriminate intervention in crises and conflicts outside of America.
+The authors of the American report sought to exclude from the circle of US interests everything that does not lead to direct economic benefits for the United States and on which its security does not directly depend.
+It was precisely this restrictive meaning that experts put into the concept of “national” interests - as opposed to “global” or simply “alien” interests.
+For example, Rice, Blackwill and their colleagues criticized the outgoing Bill Clinton administration for, in their opinion, indiscriminate intervention in crises and conflicts outside America.

 Does Russia need similarly formulated national interests?
-Who should develop them and what principles should be followed?
+Who should develop them and what principles should they be guided by?

 Interest functions

-"National interest" is an open declaration of the needs and intentions of the state, based on an assessment of the current situation.
+“National interests” represent an open declaration of the needs and intentions of the state, based on an assessment of the current situation.
 Such a declaration performs a number of important functions.

-Thirdly, national interests provide both continuity and the possibility of timely adjustment of the most important policy directions.
-It is especially important that the competent formulations fixed in official documents insure the state from turning foreign policy into a simple continuation of domestic policy.
-In most countries - regardless of the level of development of democratic institutions - numerous carriers of private interests are looking for ways to raise these interests to the level of "national" and provide them with the support of the state apparatus.
-In this context, national interests are a system - a logically consistent set of interrelated statements about what and why is beneficial to a particular state in a certain historical period.
+Thirdly, national interests ensure both continuity and the possibility of timely adjustment of the most important policy directions.
+It is especially important that competent formulations recorded in official documents insure the state against the transformation of foreign policy into a simple continuation of domestic policy.
+In most countries - regardless of the level of development of democratic institutions - numerous carriers of private interests are looking for opportunities to raise these interests to the level of “national” and provide them with the support of the state apparatus.
+In this context, national interests represent a system - a logically consistent set of interconnected statements about what and why is beneficial to a particular state in a particular historical period.

-A harmonious system of national interests does not allow easy manipulation of its components.
-It is most often impossible to arbitrarily change the wording of one or several interests, while keeping the others in the same form - several interests “adjusted” for the sake of the moment or a group of influence will come into conflict with other parts of the complex called “national interest”.
-For example, as Elena Chernenko rightly points out, one cannot abandon strict adherence to the principles of the inviolability of borders and the sanctity of state sovereignty without a systemic adjustment of all the doctrinal foundations of Russian foreign policy.
+A harmonious system of national interests does not allow its components to be easily manipulated.
+It is most often impossible to arbitrarily change the formulation of one or several interests while keeping others the same - several interests “adjusted” to suit the moment or group of influence will come into conflict with other parts of the complex called “national interest.”
+For example, as Elena Chernenko rightly points out, it is impossible to abandon strict adherence to the principles of the inviolability of borders and the sanctity of state sovereignty without systematically adjusting all the doctrinal foundations of Russian foreign policy.

-Finally, national interests are declared openly in order to increase the predictability of their carrier for the outside world.
-The state to a large extent ties its hands with a declaration of its own interests, announcing its readiness to go all the way in defending them, but also promising not to do anything that clearly goes beyond the accepted formulations of national interests.
+Finally, national interests are declared openly in order to increase the predictability of their bearer for the outside world.
+The state largely ties its hands by declaring its own interests, declaring its readiness to go all the way in defending them, but also promising not to do anything that clearly goes beyond the accepted formulations of national interests.
 The firmness of the course is combined with an attempt to explain to others why it does not pose a threat to them and is generally acceptable.
-The effectiveness of the declaration of national interest as an instrument of foreign policy is determined by the right balance between the ambitions of the state and guarantees to refrain from hard zero-sum games.
-For example, formulations of national interests that lead to a sharp increase in the number of influential opponents and thereby increase the resistance of the international environment to the state's foreign policy can hardly be considered optimal.
+The effectiveness of a declaration of national interest as a foreign policy instrument is determined by the correct balance between the ambitions of the state and guarantees of refraining from harsh zero-sum games.
+For example, it can hardly be considered optimal to formulate national interests that lead to a sharp increase in the number of influential opponents and thereby increase the resistance of the international environment to the state’s foreign policy.

-The external consequences of violating the declared formulations of the national interest can be severe.
-Would anyone believe existing and future doctrines if the authors themselves easily disregard them?
-How much will the lack of trust cost?
-A costly arms race is one of the most common consequences of the loss of confidence of the surrounding world (or part of it) in the declaration of interests and intentions of any major power.
+The external consequences of violating declared statements of national interest can be severe.
+Will anyone believe existing and future doctrines if the authors themselves easily disregard them?
+What is the cost of lack of trust?
+A costly arms race is one of the most common consequences of the loss of confidence of the outside world (or part of it) in the declaration of interests and intentions of any major power.

-It may be objected: doesn't the uncertainty that arises as a result of the "flexible interpretation" of our own doctrines give us additional benefits, doesn't it expand the space for diplomatic maneuver?
-Uncertainty, of course, cannot be dispensed with in a public version of a military doctrine or security strategy.
-A potential adversary should not know how we plan to respond to specific aggressive actions or threats on his part, our reaction should come as a surprise to him.
+It may be objected: doesn’t the uncertainty that arises as a result of the “flexible interpretation” of our own doctrines give us additional benefits and expand the space for diplomatic maneuver?
+Uncertainty, of course, cannot be avoided in the public version of military doctrine or security strategy.
+A potential adversary should not know how we plan to react to specific aggressive actions or threats on his part; our reaction should come as a surprise to him.
 However, foreign policy is not defense, but primarily an activity to create favorable conditions for the state and obtain benefits through cooperation.

-Cooperation, on the other hand, practically cannot develop if the main intentions of the participants in the interaction are not clear.
-Therefore, states whose welfare and security depend on cooperation with other countries try not to frighten potential partners with the uncertainty of long-term intentions and openly declare their interests.
+Cooperation practically cannot develop if the basic intentions of the participants in the interaction are not clear.
+Therefore, states whose well-being and security depend on cooperation with other countries try not to frighten potential partners with uncertainty of long-term intentions and openly declare their interests.
 Moreover, the similarity of the value bases of national interests (for example, commitment to the spread of liberal democracy or the principle of unlimited state sovereignty) serves as an additional signal for countries that share similar values.
-This creates a solid foundation for mutual trust without having to spend a lot of money on insurance against increasing partner hostility.
+This creates a strong basis for mutual trust without the need to spend significant resources on insurance against increased hostility of the partner.

 National interest and society